joune/watcher/README.md

 Sample watchService test with scala and akka

-I know that the tests fail, that's the reason why I'm posting this :)
+The tests are very unstable, that's the reason why I'm posting this.
+See http://stackoverflow.com/questions/21675323/java7-watcheservice-events-not-receiving

 Consider the following outputs: